Mr-Ayushh/ChinaTown/README.md

 ### 3. Install Dependencies

-Ensure you have [Flutter](https://flutter.dev/docs/get-started/install) installed on your machine.
-Then, install the necessary dependencies:
+Ensure you have Flutter installed on your system.
+Then, run the following command to install the project dependencies:

 ```bash
 flutter pub get